 When we were growing up, my mom was notorious for making Christmas “goodie plates” for friends and neighbors.
-And Double Decker Chocolate Peanut Butter Fudge was always on these plates!
+Double Decker Chocolate Peanut Butter Fudge was always on these plates!

 She would spend a couple of days in the kitchen baking up a storm (she always made her famous sugar cookies and her pretzel turtle bites) and it was torture as a child to smell all those yummy cookies and treats and know that they were going to be given away.